 - 32 disciplines in total

-- double major pathways or even study a double degree.
+- double major pathways or even study a double or conjoint degree.

 Modern science cuts across diverse domains and is constantly changing, so a varied course of study allows you to see how things fit together by exploring a wide range of subjects, from Antarctic Studies and Astronomy, to Physics and Psychology.